Squatting is a fundamental part of our natural movement. We do it from being babies. Then we grow up, and we start doing it in the gym too.

 What about the reverse hack squat?

-Because there aren’t enough variations of the squat, some people also like to use the hack squat machine in a slightly different way.
+Because there aren’t enough squat variations, some people also like to use the hack squat machine slightly differently.
 This has led to the reverse hack squat being coined.

 Rather than having your back against the pads and facing outwards as you squat, the reverse version sees you face the machine and removes the back support.